Sorrento Sunshine Awaits

 In Every Dish of Spaghetti al Limoncello

-I make this recipe and I'm once again in Sorrento, on the Amalfi Coast.
-I can feel that gentle breeze in the air, a breeze fragrant with the scent of the sea, jasmine and lemons.
-I close my eyes and a crystal clear, impossibly blue, Italian sea is once again stretching before me.
+I make this recipe, and I'm in Sorrento, on the Amalfi Coast.
+I can feel that gentle breeze in my hair; the air is perfumed with the scent of the sea, jasmine, and lemons.
+I close my eyes, and a crystal-clear, impossibly blue Italian sea is stretching before me.

-They say that smell and taste are the best way to bring back memories and this dish is the proof.
+They say that aroma and taste are the best ways to bring back memories, and this dish is proof.

-Spaghetti al Limoncello is always one of the highlights and one of my all time favorite Italian spaghetti recipe.
+Spaghetti al Limoncello is always one of the highlights, and it is one of my all-time favorite Italian spaghetti recipes.

 Ingredients (serves 4)